 Source The savant syndrome: an extraordinary condition.
 A synopsis: past, present, future Philos Trans R Soc Lond B Biol Sci., 2009 May 27; 364(1522): 1351–1357.

 The exceptional skills can include rapid calculation, artistic ability, map making, musical ability, calender dates etc, and are strongly associated with memory.
 It affects around one person per million.

 There is as yet no explanation for the syndrome - either as to why it happens or as to how it happens.

 Several investigators have shown that memory alone cannot fully account for savant abilities, particularly calendar calculating and musical skills.

-Note: The current record for being able to recite thedigits of pi - from memory - stands at 100,000.
+Note: As an example, the current record for being able to recite thedigits of pi - from memory - stands at 100,000.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !